A happy ending for ALL.

-, which may contribute to this ending for either or both combatants.
-It may also be especially common in stories where both sides are Only in It for the Money
+, which may contribute to this ending for either or both sides of the Conflict

 , so expect spoilers.